 c.
 If using a top rail, the gap between the top rail and the rail below or solid side must be no more than 450mm.

 4. Flooring: solid construction, free-draining non-slip surface.
 Slatted flooring is ideal.
 The use of non-slip rubber matting or geogrid stretched and secured over a timber slated floor can add grip and prevent hooves from being caught in floor slats.
 A gap of 15-20mm between slats is recommended.

 5. Total size: large enough to allow all calves to lie down in comfort.
 Pen size depends on farm size and calf numbers.
 2.4m x 2.4m is considered suitable for most farms as this size pen will comfortably hold 15-20 calves depending on calf breed/size.
+Smaller farms could reduce the size to 2.4m x 1.2m.
 Larger farms may need multiple pens.
 For a large pen, use a divider/backing gate to manage larger numbers of calves and to help confine the calves during the loading process.

 Area guide for calf breeds

-6. Construction and hardware: safe environment for calves and people, including safe access for staff/loaders – avoid sharp edges, trip hazards, protrusions, etc.
+6. Construction and hardware: covered pens and loading facilities need to be safely accessible for people and safe for calves – avoid sharp edges, trip hazards, protrusions, etc.